alimjeeed/ascii-art-web-stylize/README.md

 # ASCII Art Web Stylize

-**ASCII Art Web Stylize** is a Go-based web application that transforms text into stylized ASCII art, building on the original **ASCII Art** project.
-In this version, we focus on enhancing the user interface to be more visually appealing, interactive, and user-friendly by adopting a pixelated, blocky design inspired by the popular video game Minecraft.
-Additionally, the web app is fully responsive, ensuring smooth functionality across desktops, tablets, and small mobile devices.
+**ASCII Art Web Stylize** is a Go-powered web app that turns your text into stunning ASCII art with a fun, Minecraft-inspired design.
+Its responsive interface ensures a smooth, engaging experience on any device, from desktop to mobile, making your words come alive in creative, pixelated style.

 ## Screenshot

 ![Screenshot of ascii-art-web-stylize](https://github.com/alimjeeed/ascii-art-web-stylize/blob/main/screenshot/ascii-art-web-stylize-screenshot.jpg)

-## Key Enhancements

-1. **Appealing and Intuitive Design**:
-   - The web interface is revamped with a Minecraft-inspired theme to create a fun and engaging experience for users.

-2. **Improved User Interaction**:
-   - Interactive buttons allow users to easily select between ASCII banner styles like *Standard*, *Shadow*, and *Thinkertoy*.

-3. **Responsive Design**:
-   - The web interface is fully optimized for different screen sizes.

 ## Example Output